-This section outlines that certain control objectives specified by BPAS can be achieved only if complementary subservice organization controls assumed in the design of BPAS's controls are suitably designed and operating effectively, along with the related controls at BPAS.
-The description of controls in this report includes only the policies, procedures, and controls at BPAS and does not include policies, procedures, and controls at the third-party service provider described below.
-The examination by the Independent Service Auditors did not extend to policies and procedures at this third-party organization.
-The primary, relevant third-party service provider used by BPAS is listed below.
-Please refer to the description content under the header "Subservice Organization Monitoring Controls" for a summary of the activities performed by BPAS to monitor this subservice organization.
+BPAS has determined that certain control objectives specified by BPAS can be achieved only if complementary subservice organization controls assumed in the design of BPAS's controls are suitably designed and operating effectively, along with the related controls at BPAS.
+The description of controls in this report includes only the policies, procedures, and controls at BPAS and does not include policies, procedures, and controls at the various third-party service provider(s) described below.
+The primary, relevant third-party service provider used by BPAS is:

-Subservice Organization Services Provided Controls Expected to be Implemented at the Subservice Organization Wex Health Hosting and development of the Wex Health Cloud healthcare accounts administration platform.
+Subservice Organization & Services Provided Related Control Objectives Complementary Subservice Organization Controls Wex Health Hosting and development of the Wex Health Cloud healthcare accounts administration platform.
 Control Objective 10 (Software Development and Maintenance) Application and database changes have approval from IT management prior to migration to production.
 Application and database changes have been tested prior to migration to production.
 Direct update access to production source and executable libraries, and the ability to migrate changes to production is restricted to authorized individuals using access control and change management systems.
 Control Objective 11 (Logical Access) Administrative and/or privileged access to applications, operating systems, databases, and the network level is restricted to authorized individuals.
 Local and remote users are subject to password controls when authenticating and accessing systems.
 Managers and supervisors authorize the nature and extent of user access privileges.
 Termination and transfers of employees and contractors are communicated to the security administrators.
 User access privileges are then modified to restrict user access accordingly.
 Management should complete at a user access level review at least annually.
 Control Objective 12 (Backups) Backups are monitored for successful completion according to the defined schedule.
 Any failures are investigated and corrected.
 All system backups are automatically verified for integrity after a backup is performed.
 Backups are automatically and electronically replicated to an off-site location.

-Subservice Organization Services Provided Controls Expected to be Implemented at the Subservice Organization Control Objective 13 (System Processing and Performance Monitoring) Job processing is monitored and reviewed continuously for successful completion by data center staff.
+Subservice Organization & Services Provided Related Control Objectives Complementary Subservice Organization Controls Control Objective 13 (System Processing and Performance Monitoring) Job processing is monitored and reviewed continuously for successful completion by data center staff.
 Control Objective 14 (Physical Security) Access to the data center facilities where computer processors, disk and tape storage devices, tape library, communications equipment, and consoles are stored is restricted to authorized individuals.
 Access to data center facilities is reviewed at least annually and access rights are modified accordingly.